agimus-project/colmpc/README.md

 # Credits

-The examples are based on https://github.com/machines-in-motion/minimal_examples_crocoddyl/tree/master from Sebastien Kleff.
+The examples are based on [the examples](https://github.com/machines-in-motion/minimal_examples_crocoddyl/tree/master) of Sebastien Kleff.

 # Citation